LittleDuckSugar/TestGitHUB/README.md

 ## Presentation

 > This part is more about what I can do on a README.md file rather than introduce why this repository exist <br>
-> Check out the 'Why am I doing this ?' on the [About Me](#about-me) section
+> Check out the 'Why am I doing this ?' on the [About Me](#about-me) section if you want to know more

-Some future text here...
+Some future text here... with pictures !!! \o/

 <hr>